-The following rules are adopted by the NMAA Board through the referenda process.
-Key rules are being included here, as a reminder to all high school coaches.
+The following rules were adopted by the NMAA Board and through the referenda process, effective for the 2016-17 tennis season.
+Key rules are being included here as a reminder to all high school coaches.
 All rules are incorporated into the NMAA Tennis Rules in Unit 3 of this document and in the "Championship Information" documents available on the NMAA tennis web site.